OmniLayer/omniwallet/design/README.md

 I believe we can extend the my-wallet implementation directly to make a sufficiently secure, feature-filled and reliable client-side encrypted implementation of a mastercoin web-wallet.
-Additionally, we would include a mastercoin block-explorer on the website.
+Additionally, we would include a mastercoin block-explorer on the website, and extensions for user-currency block-exploration.

 ## Features